The City of Hobart's Traffic Engineering Unit deals with the following areas:

-The City of Hobart is responsible for the design and construction of alterations to roads (other than those controlled by the Department of State Growth).
+The City of Hobart is responsible for the design and construction of alterations to roads (other than those controlled by the Department of State Growth and TasPorts).

 Linemarking (other than yellow 'No Stopping' lines and lines associated with parking bays) on all Tasmanian roads is the responsibility of the Department of State Growth.
 Any issues relating to the need for new linemarking or the maintenance of existing linemarking should be either directed to the Department of State Growth website or, alternatively, it can be referred to us and we will pass the issue on to the Department of State Growth.